dmcwee/dmcwee.github.io/_posts/2023-11-07-qr-phishing-with-mdo.md

 I found [QRCoder](https://github.com/codebude/QRCoder) which is a .NET project that allows for dynamic creation of the QR Code.
 Pulling a few classes `AbstractQrCode`, `PngByteQrCode`, `QrCodeData`, and `QrCodeGenerator` were sufficient to build a basic web service that could accept the dynamic url and generate the QR code.

-> **Note:** While writing this [a post from one of the Microsoft Defender for Office team](https://www.linkedin.com/pulse/performing-unofficial-qr-code-phishing-simulation-ast-cam-murray/) was shared with me, and he as published [this project](https://github.com/cammurray/qrasta/) which does the QR Code generation as well.

 ### Completed Payload